Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Conclusion

-It does appear to be possible to elicit the will of the people.
-Action preferences were not entirely predictable from just misinformation judgments, but they were quite predictable from a combination of misinformation and harm judgments.
-Rather than asking about preferences for particular actions, or judgments of misinformation and harm, it may be simpler to simply elicit a rating of overall actionability.

-Many details of procedures would need to be worked out in order to develop a practical way of legitimating platform misinformation moderation decisions though user or citizen panels.
 Initial evidence suggests that the approach is promising.
+It does appear to be possible to craft decision rules that can predict action preferences based on judgments about properties of the content.
+Majority action preferences were not entirely predictable from misleadingness judgments alone, but they were predictable from a combination of misleadingness and harm judgments.